V-Sekai/world/71_vsekai_manuals/decisions/20240627-gdextension-as-libriscv.md

 - Increased efficiency and flexibility in handling RISCV binaries.
 - Potential to wrap the entire gdextension API.
 - More convenient and capable of doing things that can't be done in gdscript.
-- Can also be built as a gdextension.

 ## The Downsides